Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `msal-react-spa`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
 1. Select **Register** to create the application.
-1. In the app's registration screen, select Authentication in the menu.
+1. In the app's registration screen, select the **Authentication** blade.
    - If you don't have a platform added, select **Add a platform** and select the **Single-page application** option.
    - In the **Redirect URI** section enter the following redirect URIs:
      - `http://localhost:3000/`